HarshvardhanUnnithan/HarshvardhanUnnithan/README.md

 # Hi there 👋,My Name is Harshvardhan Unnithan

 ## 👤 About Me
-Hey, I’m Harsh from Pune, India
+Hey, I’m from Pune, India

 I like breaking down problems into clear steps that lead to solutions.
 I enjoy working with **Python** and **SQL**, though I’ll admit **DAX** sometimes keeps me on my toes 😅.